 Read time: 3 minutes

-Measuring progress is a hallmark of successful companies, according to a BDC study of more than 1,100 small and medium-sized businesses.
-The fastest growing businesses were about 50% more likely than other companies to use three or more metrics to monitor their performance, the study found.
+According to a BDC study of more than 1,100 small and medium-sized businesses, measuring progress is a hallmark of successful companies.
+The fastest growing businesses were about 50% more likely than other companies to use three or more performance measurement metrics.

 Choose metrics carefully

 The action plan you develop to support your business strategy should list the metrics you will track.
 These can be divided into milestones (the completion of a task or project by a certain date) and quantifiable performance measures (such as revenue and profit growth, for example).